morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

 #### 7. [intermediate - difficult] Write a function that tilts five turtles in different directions

 Next, we want to tilt five turtles' heads in different angles so that we can see their move well.
-For example, :trinity 0, :smith0 45, :smith1 90, :smith2 135,
+For example, :trinity 0, :neo 45, :oracle 90, :cypher 135, :morpheus 180.
-:neo 180.
-To write this function is no more straightforward since we need two kinds of parameters at the same time, name and angle.
+This function will be no more straightforward like we wrote so far.
+Since we need two kinds of parameters at the same time, name and angle, while previous functions used only one kind of parameter.

 Again, Clojure has many ways to do this.